patrick-5546/notes/docs/setup/terminals/windows-terminal.md

 ## Demo

+This is a showcase of my Windows terminal configuration when I was using the [setup repository](https://github.com/patrick-5546/setup).

 ![Terminal Demo](../../assets/terminal_demo.gif)

 ## Setup

 1. Install a [Nerd Font](https://www.nerdfonts.com/font-downloads)
-    - The fonts I use can be found in `windows/fonts/` of my setup repository (currently I only use FiraCode)
+    - The fonts I use can be found in [`windows/fonts/`](https://github.com/patrick-5546/setup/tree/master/windows/fonts) of my setup repository (currently I only use FiraCode)

-2. My settings, themes, and profiles can be found in `reference_dotfiles/windows_terminal/windows_terminal_settings.json` of the dotfiles repository
+2. My settings, themes, and profiles can be found in [`reference_dotfiles/windows_terminal/windows_terminal_settings.json`](https://github.com/patrick-5546/dotfiles/blob/main/reference_dotfiles/windows_terminal/windows_terminal_settings.json) of the dotfiles repository
-    - The icons I use can be found in `windows/icons/` of my setup repository
+    - The icons I use can be found in [`windows/icons/`](https://github.com/patrick-5546/setup/tree/master/windows/icons) of my setup repository

 ## Shortcuts